filecoin-project/venus/CODEWALK.md

 - _Badger_ is a general purpose datastore currently only holding the genesis key, but in the future, almost all our datastores should be merged into this one.
 - _Chain_ is where the local copy of the blockchain is stored.
-- _Deals_ is where the miner and client store persisted information on open deals for data storage, essentially who is storing what data, for what fee and which sectors have been sealed.
-- _Wallet_ is where the user’s Filecoin wallet information is stored.
+- _Wallet_ is where the user’s Venus wallet information is stored.

 ### Keystore